Hunter R. Rawlings III: Early life, family and career

 Originally from Norfolk, Virginia, Rawlings received his B.A. with honors in classics from Haverford College in 1966.
 From there he moved to Princeton University, where he received a Ph.D. in classics in 1970.
 After graduating from Princeton, he joined the faculty at the University of Colorado at Boulder, rising to full professor in 1980.
 Rawlings began his career in academic administration at Colorado, serving as chairman of the classics department and later as associate vice chancellor for instruction.
 In 1988, Rawlings was named president of the University of Iowa, a position he held until 1995.
-Rawlings only notable action at Iowa involved racial undertones after ruling freshman sensation Ray Thompson ineligible for the 1989 NCAA tournament, despite being eligible under NCAA requirements.
 Rawlings is married to Elizabeth T. Rawlings (née Trapnell), who is a professional translator with a master's degree in French from the University of North Carolina and a Master of Fine Arts degree in Literary Translation from the University of Iowa.
 She has translated and collaborated in translating a number of books from French to English, particularly in the fields of Greek and Latin literature and ancient history.
 The Rawlingses have four children and five grandchildren.
-His eldest daughter, also Elizabeth, works for the Department of Homeland Security and his eldest son, Hunter Rawlings IV is New York Times Bestselling author and a former U.S. Marine Corps reconnaissance officer.
+His eldest son, Hunter Rawlings IV is New York Times Bestselling author and a former U.S. Marine Corps reconnaissance officer.